 Real estate vacancies in Genesee-Jefferson are 4.1%, which is lower than one will find in 71.4% of American neighborhoods.
 Demand for real estate in Genesee-Jefferson is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-American households most often have a car, and regularly they have two or three.
-But households in the Genesee-Jefferson neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Genesee-Jefferson neighborhood have a highly unusual car ownership.
 26.4% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.6% of U.S. neighborhoods.

 In addition, corner bodegas, stores on the first floor and apartments above, former grand Victorian residences converted into apartments, three-deckers built shoulder-to-shoulder, duplexes.
 Such building types define the real estate of neighborhoods dominated by small 2, 3, and 4 unit apartment buildings.
 Many are in older core neighborhoods of Eastern and Midwestern cities, or historic town centers in their hinterlands.
 If you wax romantic about the look and feel of such neighborhoods, with fresh pizza, falafel and an independent florist at the corner, then you might find the Genesee-Jefferson neighborhood worth a close look.
 This neighborhood is an absolutely outstanding example of the dominance of small 2, 3, and 4 unit apartment buildings compared to neighborhoods across the nation, as they make up a substantial portion of this neighborhood's real estate stock.
 In fact, no less than 33.2% of the real estate here is made up of such dwellings, which is higher than 95.6% of all U.S. neighborhoods.